JanineCHEN/FP4S/README.md

 - Linux
 - [Pytorch 1.13.1+cu117](https://pytorch.org/get-started/previous-versions/#v1131)
 - Other required packages are summerized in `requirements.txt`
-- CUDA-supported GPU with at least 24 GB memory size is required for training
+- CUDA-supported GPU with at least 24 GB memory size is required for training, and at least 6 GB memory size is required for inference.

 # Quick start
 ## Download the repository